-Delanty says their initial focus will be on India, followed by Mainland China.
-“There’s a lot of tie-in between China and India.”
-He points to Chinese smartphone manufacturers pushing into India.
+Delanty says their initial focus will be India, followed by Mainland China.
+“There’s a lot of tie-in between China and India,” he says, pointing to Chinese smartphone manufacturers pushing into India.
 “They are going to market in up to 23 languages and so that’s a big target vertical for us,” he says.
 One of the reasons the company is named Into23 is because of India’s 23 languages.

 Establishing a Supply Chain

 India has a reputation for being a particularly difficult place to build a supply chain of reliable linguists.
 “Yes, I would agree with that statement, just qualifying it that there are quite a few really qualified, talented linguists in the market.
 But when you expect to look at scale, that is the problem.”

 Delanty says they plan to have an in-house quality team for translation but will outsource the majority of their translations.
 He is also open to subcontracting to single-language vendors.
 Delanty says their focus now is building a reliable supply chain for Indic languages, followed by Asia’s other majors like Chinese, Japanese, and Korean.